We Fight Too Much: I Want To Be Happy Again

 Consider how often you fight

 Does it seem like you are getting into a fight with your significant other every time you try to have a conversation with them?
 Are you constantly arguing, sometimes even more than you are talking?
 If you were to sit down and think about it, how often would you say that you and your loved one have a nice conversation without someone getting angry?
 Even after the fight, are you still mulling it over?
 Maybe you would rather ignore it all and hope it goes away.
-Remember that although fighting can be a tough experience, it is typically better than ignoring things, because at least while arguing, you can communicate how you feel.
+Remember that although fighting can be a tough experience, it is typically better than ignoring things as when done in a healthy manner, you are communicating how you feel.

 Constant bickering or nagging each other may not be a healthy way to communicate.
 Try to learn how to communicate without being mean, yelling, or name-calling.
 Taking a break from the fight for a little while can help you calm yourself so that you don’t say anything that you might later regret.
 Call a truce and talk about something else for a little while and then go back to talking about the issue when you are not angry anymore.